continentale/sma-monitoring-agent/README.md

 # sma-monitoring-agent
+DEPRECATED: this agent is deprecated and will no longer be maintained. please follow the new agent on https://github.com/continentale/monitoring-agent

 SMA-MonitoringAgent is a Windows based agent written in Golang to monitor a windows system.
 The main feature is collection basic system information such as CPU, disk and memory usage, running processes and services and to present the collected data via REST-API.